Orbithall/HapticFeedbackCaseFirmware/README.md

 > When all sensors are off,
 > - manually 0 V all ouptus to uC and float all inputs (except TX RX)
 > - decrease the clock (don't brick your hardware ben)
-- [ ] Android App: adapt app to send these RX signals for mode and power selection
-- [ ] Android App: refactor app
-- [ ] Android App: look into making a service

 ## License